Edmund Burke School: History

-In 2003, Burke earned city approval to expand its facilities with a new building that would increase both size and capacity and now includes new computer labs, offices, middle school classrooms, athletic facilities, a theater, and an underground parking garage.
-A new building, dedicated primarily to the Middle School and the arts, connected with the school's longtime home, opened in 2006.
+In 2003, Burke earned city approval to expand its facilities with a new building that would increase both size and capacity.
+A new building, dedicated primarily to the middle school division and the school's visual and performing arts programs, opened in 2006.
+All buildings are connected.

-In summer 2021, Burke began a renovation to the historic high school building, which will result in a new ceramics studio, renovated space for digital and wet photography, community gathering space, new fitness center, and a lunch servery.
+In summer 2021, Burke began a renovation to the historic high school building, which resulted in a new ceramics studio, renovated space for digital and wet photography, community gathering space, new fitness center, and a lunch servery.

 Co-founders Mooskin and Roth retired in 1999, and David Shapiro became the Head of School.
 The current Head of School is Steve McManus.

 2022 shooting

 On April 22, 2022, a gunman armed with four rifles modified to fire on fully-automatic and mounted with scopes, along with two handguns and more than 1,000 rounds of ammunition, positioned himself on the fifth floor of an apartment building adjacent to the school.
-He proceeded to fire at least 239 shots toward the school and other nearby buildings, wounding four people, and breaking glass in the school.
+He proceeded to fire at least 239 shots toward the school and other nearby buildings, barely wounding four people, and breaking glass in the school.
 During the incident, the gunman posted a video of the shooting on 4chan and edited the school's Wikipedia page to report the incident.
-About five hours later, police found and breached the apartment of the gunman, identified as 23-year-old Raymond Godfrey Chambers Spencer; they found him dead from a self-inflicted gunshot wound.
+About five hours later, police found and breached the apartment of the gunman; they found him dead from a self-inflicted gunshot wound to the head.

 Profile

-Burke enrolls approximately 225 high school students (Grades 9-12) and 90 middle school students (Grades 6-8).
-In 2022-23, those students represent 65 different zip codes in DC, Maryland, and Virginia and 40% self-identify as people of color.
-The Class of 2022 attended 37 different colleges and universities.
-The school employs roughly 70 faculty and staff, and 69% hold advanced degrees.
-The average class size is 12-14 students, with options for independent study and teaching assistantships.
+Burke enrolls approximately 215-225 high school students (Grades 9–12) and 75-85 middle school students (Grades 6–8).
+In 2025–26, those students represent 54 different zip codes in DC, Maryland, and Virginia and 40% self-identify as people of color.
+The Class of 2025 is attending 46 different colleges and universities in the United States and Canada.

+The school employs roughly 70 faculty and staff, and more than two-thirds of teachers hold advanced degrees.
+The average class size is 12 students, and high school students can pursue independent studies and serve as teaching assistants.
 All graduating seniors complete an independent senior project.

-The school dedicates 15% of its annual budget to Financial Aid and, on average, "32% of Burke families receive financial aid."
+The school dedicates 15% of its annual budget to Financial Aid and, on average, one-third of Burke families receive financial aid.

 Facilities

-The school has two buildings, affectionately dubbed "Calvin" and "Hobbes".
-The school, while physically small in comparison to others in the area, is home to a black box theater, a gym, library, computer lab, ceramics studio, photography studio, and two music rooms.
-Burke's athletics teams practice at Howard Field (Howard University School of Law) and UDC Pool/Natatorium (University of the District of Columbia), just across the street.
+The school has two buildings, affectionately dubbed "Calvin" and "Hobbes," referring to the 16th and 17th century philosophers, their eponymous comic strip characters, or both.

+Burke is located on a major DC road (Connecticut Avenue NW) and less than two blocks from a Metro station.
+The four-story urban campus includes a black box theater, a gym, library, computer lab, ceramics studio, photography studio, and two music rooms.
+Burke's athletics teams practice and play at Howard Field (Howard University School of Law), UDC Athletic Fields, and UDC Pool/Natatorium (University of the District of Columbia), just across the street.

 Burke is also located less than 20 minutes (on foot) from Rock Creek Park, National Zoological Park (United States), and Levine School of Music.